-Join Martin Guidry for an in-depth discussion in this video Introduction to policy-based management, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Introduction to policy-based management, part of SQL Server 2012: Designing Database Solutions.

 - In this section, I'd like to talk about…using policy-based management…to help you administer your SQL Server 2012 databases.…Policy-based management is a nice tool…that scales very well.…It's a tool that allows us to check certain characteristics…of every database on every server that we have.…So for example, we could look for a certain size table…and the machine would automatically check every table…in every database on every server.…